-The alternatives being offered to the American people to Obamacare is really Nothing-care when it comes to legislative action in this Committee and on the floor of the House.
+The alternatives being offered to the American people to Obamacare is really Nothingcare when it comes to legislative action in this Committee and on the floor of the House.
 Now, there are many problems with the Affordable Care Act.
 I wish your efforts to try to see it effectively implemented were not day after day being undermined and underfunded and interfered with.
-But tell us, if you would, Mr. Cohen, on October 1st, because I never thought that their attacks were about denying the IRS power or denying you power; they are about denying rights to the American people that they are now entitled to under the Affordable Health Care Act.
+But tell us, if you would, Mr. Cohen, on October 1st, because I never thought that their attacks were about denying the IRS power or denying you power; they are about denying rights to the American people that they are now entitled to under the Affordable Health

-On October 1st, if you are among the millions of uninsured people in Texas that do not have any way to get insurance right now, what rights do you have then as an American citizen under this Act?
+On October 1st, if you are among the millions of uninsured people in Texas that do not have any way to get insurance right now, what rights do you have then as an American citizen under this

-\Mr. Cohen.
+Mr. COHEN.
 You will be able to submit an application either online or in person or over the phone or on paper.
-You will be able to determine whether you are eligible for a Medicaid or CHIP, on the one hand, or a subsidy in the form of an advanced payment of the tax credit, on the other.
+You will be able to determine whether you are eligible for Medicaid or CHIP, on the one hand, or a subsidy in the form of an advanced payment of the tax credit, on the other.
 You will be able to shop and choose a private health insurance plan that you want to enroll in, and beginning in January you will have to make a premium payment, but in addition, the amount of that advanced premium tax credit will go directly to the insurance company and help pay for that coverage.

-\Mr. Doggett.
-And if you are working at a lower wage job, you are entitled to a premium tax credit to assist you in getting health insurance that you have not been able to get up till now.
+Mr. DOGGETT.
+And if you are working at a lower wage job, you are entitled to a premium tax credit to assist you in getting health insurance that you have not been able to get until now.

-\Mr. Cohen.
+Mr. COHEN.
 That is right.

-\Mr. Doggett.
-I had a woman a while back at a Relay to Life gathering come up to me in tears because her sister had breast cancer, and when she went to get treatment she learned she only had \$25,000 of treatment to get radiation and chemotherapy to treat that condition, and they would not let her begin the treatment because it was going to cost so much more than that.
+Mr. DOGGETT.
+I had a woman a while back at a Relay for Life gathering come up to me in tears because her sister had breast cancer, and when she went to get treatment she learned she only had \$25,000 of treatment to get radiation and chemotherapy to treat that condition, and they would not let her begin the treatment because it was going to cost so much more than that.

-\Mr. Cohen.
+Mr. COHEN.
 Right.

-\Mr. Doggett.
+Mr. DOGGETT.
 What happens to a woman like that who was left as a victim to the fine print put in there by her insurance company that she knew nothing about as a typical insurance purchaser?
 What happens to her under the Affordable Care Act that they want to derail?

-\Mr. Cohen.
-So those provisions are in effect even today and have been since September of 2010.
+Mr. COHEN.
+Those provisions are in effect even today and have been since September 2010.
 Lifetime limits are no longer permitted.
 So you cannot put a cap on the amount of money that an insurance will pay over the course of the person's lifetime, and annual limits have been phased out, and now beginning in 2014 will also be completely eliminated.
-So an insurance company cannot say, "We will only pay a certain amount of money in a year for your claims."
+So an insurance company cannot say, "We will only pay a certain amount of money in a year for your claims.'